 About Mortgage Calculator

 Honestly?
 Frustration.
-Every "free mortgage calculator" we tried while shopping for our own mortgage did at least one of these things: hid the amortization schedule behind an email signup, pretended PMI didn't exist, only worked for one country, or rounded so aggressively that the totals didn't actually add up.
+Every "free mortgage calculator" we tried while modelling our own deals did at least one of these things: hid the amortization schedule behind an email signup, pretended PMI didn't exist, only worked for one country, or rounded so aggressively that the totals didn't actually add up.
 None of them showed the full month-by-month breakdown without trying to extract a lead.

 So we built ours.
 The full schedule is on the page, no signup, no email gate.
 PMI auto-applies and auto-removes per the Homeowners Protection Act.
 Three countries (US, UK, France) are first-class citizens — not afterthoughts bolted on with a currency dropdown.
 The math closes to zero in the final payment, the way a real loan does.